-And, thus, I have been running my business mostly via my phone’s wifi hotspot.
+And, thus, I had to run my business almost completely via my phone’s wifi hotspot.

-It’s been a merry ol’ time, too – mostly because of the dial-up like speed it runs at after I burn through my monthly hotspot allocated data, which makes it so I can’t load most web pages, and it often takes (no exaggeration) longer to load emails into my broadcast program and also put them on my blog than it takes to actually write the emails.
+It was a merry ol’ time, too – mostly because of the dial-up like speed it ran at after I burned through my monthly hotspot allocated data, which made it so I couldn’t load most web pages.
+And it often took (no exaggeration) longer to load emails into my broadcast program and also put them on my blog than it took to actually write the dang things.

-Of course, there are a couple places I can go for high speed internet.
+Of course, there were a couple places I could go for high speed internet.

-One of which is a local bookstore coffee shop.
+One of which was a local bookstore coffee shop.

-But it’s a cramped and loud place (impossible to concentrate) with small tables and big voices, and uses spotty satellite internet which is sometimes just as frustrating.
+But it was a cramped and loud place (impossible to concentrate) with small tables and big voices, with spotty satellite internet just as frustrating.